itchyny/github-migrator/README.md

   - Issue numbers are same as the original repository
 - Pull requests
   - A pull request is converted to an issue
-  - Comments (not review comments) are migrated as issue comments
+  - Comments and review comments are migrated as issue comments
   - Created dates, Labels
   - Pull request numbers (issue numbers) are same as the original repository
 - Repository information